sambowyer/presentations/25-05-26 Dont Use The CLT/no-clt-presentation/slides.md

 </div>
 <v-clicks depth="2">

-- Guaranteed to never under-cover (very conservative method).
+- Guaranteed to never under-cover (very conservative method; 'worst-case' approach).
   - Contains all $\theta \in [0,1]$ that would not reject $H_0: \theta = \hat{\theta}$ in favour of $H_1: \theta \neq \hat{\theta}$ at confidence level $\alpha$.
 - Equivalent to the Bayesian interval with the uniform prior on $\theta$ removed.
 </v-clicks>